Aircloak/aircloak/cloak/README.md

 - `./deploy.sh deploy_targets/master_stage` - deploy staging cloak to `srv-76-133`

 This will deploy all __pushed__ changes from your current local branch.
+If you want to add a new standard deployment target, please add a new file to the `deploy_targets` folder of this repo.

 It is also possible to deploy a custom cloak instance to an arbitrary thor machine: